 Knock Out Natives

-- George Coombs, Manager of Horticultural Research Programs, Mt.
+- George Coombs, Director of Horticulture, Mt.
 Cuba Center

 - Mt.
 Cuba Center’s trial program has been evaluating native plants and their related cultivars for over a decade now.
 Join George Coombs as he discusses the new approach Mt.
 Cuba is taking to evaluate plants for both garden performance and ecological value.
 You will learn about several top-performing selections of Coreopsis, Baptisia, Monarda, and Phlox, including a few species and cultivars that you’ve probably never heard of.

 - About the speaker: George Coombs is Director of Horticulture at Mt.
 Cuba Center, a 1,083-acre botanical garden.
 In his work with Mt.
 Cuba Center’s Trial Garden as Assistant and later as Manager of Horticultural Research, he produced award-winning reports on native plant research and introduced four new Coreopsis cultivars – including Coreopsis tripteris ‘Gold Standard’—all while cultivating relationships within the nursery industry.
 Coombs, who grew up on a family farm, developed an appreciation for plants and research early and studied Plant Science at the University of Delaware, graduating in 2007 with a focus in landscape horticulture.
 Internships at Longwood Gardens and the Chicago Botanic Garden introduced him to the field of public horticulture.
 As Director of Horticulture, Coombs leads a team of more than 25 horticulturists who cultivate and improve formal and naturalistic gardens.